Volodymyr Zelensky calls for more sanctions on Russia during speech in Davos

 But it is hard to predict if the high-minded discussions will yield substantial announcements that make headway on the world’s most pressing challenges.

-“This war is really a turning point of history and it will reshape our political and our economic landscape in the coming years,” the event’s founder, Klaus Schwab, said.
+“This war is really a turning point of history, and it will reshape our political and our economic landscape in the coming years,” said the event’s founder, Klaus Schwab.

-The elite attendees have filled the conference venue to both schmooze and listen to panel discussions on topics like the Russia-Ukraine war, climate change and the global economic outlook.

-Attendees are also visiting nearby pavilions on Davos’ main drag set up by companies like Intel, Accenture and Facebook owner Meta.
+Mr Zelensky, who received a standing ovation after this remarks, reiterated that Russia was blocking critical food supplies, such as wheat and sunflower oil, from leaving its ports.

+Ukraine, along with Russia, is a major exporter of wheat, barley and sunflower oil, and the interruption of those supplies is threatening food insecurity in countries in Africa, the Middle East and parts of Asia that rely on those affordable supplies.

+He warned that there are “49 million (people) knocking on famine’s door right now in 43 countries”, including Yemen, Lebanon, Mali, Burkina Faso, Egypt, Congo, Guatemala and El Salvador.

+Mr Beasley called on the world’s top billionaires to aid efforts to prevent hunger: “The world is in real serious trouble.
+This is not rhetoric and BS.
+Step up now because the world needs you.”

-There is also a sizeable Ukrainian government delegation attending in person, making their case for more western support in the country’s fight against Russia.
+Besides Mr Zelensky’s speech, a sizeable Ukrainian government delegation is attending in person, making their case for more western support in the country’s fight against Russia.

 The venue features photographs of crimes and cruelties that Russian forces are accused of perpetuating.